Scouts go Solar

 Every year, Scouts go Solar trains scout leaders from different countries to become solar ambassadors.
 The training courses take place in a different region of the world and combine theory with practice: participants learn how solar energy works, how to plan age-appropriate activities and how to build their own solar devices.

 They then implement their own projects – for example solar stoves in schools, educational workshops or community projects in rural areas.
-In this way, they spread knowledge about solar energy far beyond the Scout movement.
+In this way, they spread knowledge about solar energy far beyond the Scout Movement.

 At the same time, long-term competence centres are being created in the regions, which can carry out further training independently.